Lagomeryx

 Lagomeryx is a genus of prehistoric ungulate that lived in Eurasia from the lower to middle Miocene.
 Fossil remains were found in Europe and Asia.

 Description

 This animal looked not very different from present chevrotains, but possessed two small horns on the skull.
 Its size was very small (Lagomeryx means "rabbit ruminant" in reference to the size).
 The smallest species, Lagomeryx pumilio, was just as big as a hare.
-Lagomeryx and his close relatives (such as Ligeromeryx and Stephanocemas) had many primitive features resembling those of moschoid ancestors, such as the presence of two elongated canines in adult males.
+Lagomeryx and its close relatives (such as Ligeromeryx and Stephanocemas) had many primitive features resembling those of moschoid ancestors, such as the presence of two elongated canines in adult males.
 The cranial appendages were formed by a relatively short pedicle.
 In smaller species (such as L. pumilio) these horns were very tiny, and did not exceed the height of 1.5 centimeters.